vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

     <img src="/buy/images_diy/led_lamp_with_remote.avif" alt="smart socket" width="200px" class="buy-link"/>
   </a>

-* An infrared remote control.
+* {{imgBasket}}<a href="/buy/smart_home_best_buy_tips#infrared-remote-control" target="_blank">An infrared remote control - Moes</a>
-  It can learn signals from a remote, and via Zigbee you can resend it via this device again. \
+  It can learn signals from a remote, and via Zigbee you can resend it via this device again to automate a remote.
- {{imgBasket}}<a href="/buy/smart_home_best_buy_tips#infrared-remote-control" target="_blank">IR remote control - Moes</a>

   <a href="/buy/smart_home_best_buy_tips#infrared-remote-control" target="_blank">
     <img src="/buy/images_zigbee/zigbee_ir_remote.webp" alt="infrared remote control" width="200px" class="buy-link"/>
   </a>

-More details about this project will follow after I realized it!
+More details about this project will follow after I realized it....!

 ---